On the Convergence of the ELBO to Entropy Sums: The Class of Considered Generative Models

-{}$\square$ \ \\ \begin{example} (Counter-Example: Rigid SBN) \end{example} \defStart{}As an example of a model for which it can not be shown that the parameterization criterion is fulfilled, we go back to the simple SBN model (Example~\ref{ex:Simple_SBN}).
+and $\betaVec(\ThetaVec)=\left( \right)$ satisfies Eqn.~\ref{EqnCondEta} such that the parameterization criterion is fulfilled. \end{example} \ \\ \begin{example}[Counter-Example: Rigid SBN] As an example of a model for which it can not be shown that the parameterization criterion is fulfilled, we go back to the simple SBN model (Example~\ref{ex:Simple_SBN}).
 However, the natural parameters of the noise model now use only one parameter $v\in\RRR$ as follows: